• Skip to primary navigation

 Instructions

-1. Preheat your oven to 180° F (or up to 200° F for faster drying).
+1. Heat your chosen appliance.
+Preheat your oven to 180° F (or up to 200° F for faster drying).
 For an air fryer, set the temperature to 130° F, or choose the "Dehydrate" setting if yours has one.
 If you have a dehydrator, consult the manufacturer's recommendations for temperature setting and drying time.

-4. On a large baking pan with a rack set inside of it, or in your air fryer basket, line the tomatoes up skin-side down with space between them.
+3. Leave space during drying.
+On a large baking pan with a rack set inside of it, or in your air fryer basket, line the tomatoes up skin-side down with space between them.
 Leaving space will allow for air circulation and more efficient drying.
-Then drizzle the tomatoes with a little bit of olive oil.
+Then, drizzle the tomatoes with a little bit of olive oil.
 Scatter fresh herbs around the tomatoes, if you like.

 Notes